jacebenson/docs/src/docs/api/graphql.md

 ### Context

-In TskrBase, the `context` is available to any server if you import the `@redwoodjs/graphql-server` package.
+In Tskr, the `context` is available to any server if you import the `@redwoodjs/graphql-server` package.

 `context` is read-only in your services.
 You can change it but only in the `createGraphQLHandler`.  <https://redwoodjs.com/docs/graphql#how-to-modify-the-context>